-The 2017 Restoration Year Channel Capacity Report identifies a maximum flow in Reach 2B of 1,120 cfs.
-This results in a maximum release from Friant Dam between 1,360 cfs and 1,490 cfs depending on the time of year.
-The 2017 Restoration Year Channel Capacity Report also identifies a maximum flow in the Middle Eastside Bypass of 580 to 1,070 cfs, depending on the configuration of the weirs at the Merced National Wildlife Refuge.
+The 2018 Restoration Year Channel Capacity Report identifies a maximum flow in Reach 2B of 1,210 cfs.
+This results in a maximum release from Friant Dam between 1,390 cfs and 1,550 cfs depending on the time of year.
+The 2018 Restoration Year Channel Capacity Report also identifies a maximum flow in the Middle Eastside Bypass of 580 to 1,070 cfs, depending on the configuration of the weirs at the Merced National Wildlife Refuge.
 Reclamation will coordinate with the Restoration Administrator through the biweekly Flow Scheduling conference calls and on an as-needed basis to update these constraints.

 In addition, flows are limited to approximately 300 cfs below Sack Dam into Reach 4A due to groundwater seepage constraints as per the current Seepage Management Plan.
 The exact flow rate which can be accommodated through Reach 4A is dependent on groundwater levels and will be determined through Flow Bench Evaluations.
-Flows are expected to be constrained to approximately 300 cfs through the spring period below Sack Dam, with the possibility of approximately 500 cfs below Sack Dam in late 2017.
+Flows are expected to be constrained to approximately 300 cfs through the spring period below Sack Dam, with the possibility of approximately 500 cfs below Sack Dam in Spring 2018 if additional seepage easements are obtained.
 If flows must be reduced at Sack Dam as compared to upstream flow rates, Reclamation will make arrangements to capture excess Restoration Flows at approved points of rediversion such as Mendota Pool, upstream of Sack Dam.

-Reclamation will complete a Flow Bench Evaluation prior to any flow increases to verify the scheduled increase is not anticipated to cause groundwater levels to rise above thresholds.
-Should the requested flow increase trigger projected groundwater level rises above seepage thresholds, Reclamation will inform the Restoration Administrator of the current constraint.
-After two weeks at this constraint, or once groundwater levels have stabilized at this level, Reclamation will complete another Flow Bench Evaluation to determine if further increases in flow are permitted, and if so will allow increases in six inch stage increments, based on one-dimensional hydraulic modeling, to avoid potential groundwater seepage impacts.
+Reclamation will complete a Flow Bench Evaluation prior to any scheduled flow increases at or below Gravelly Ford to verify the scheduled increase is not anticipated to cause groundwater levels to rise above thresholds.
+Should the requested flow increase trigger projected groundwater level rises above seepage thresholds, Reclamation will inform the Restoration Administrator of the current constraint, and adjust releases accordingly.